The Committee for Open Science

-- The Chief Executive Officer of Research and Innovation, President of the Committee;
+- The Director General for Research and Innovation, President of the Committee;

-- The Chief Executive Officer of Higher Education and Professional Insertion;
+- The Director General of Higher Education and Professional Integration;

-- The presidents of France Universities, the Conference of Deans of French Schools of Engineering (CDEFI), the Conference of Grandes Écoles (CGE) and Udice;
+- The presidents of France Universités, the Conference of Deans of French Schools of Engineering (CDEFI), the Conference of Grandes Écoles (CGE) and Udice;

-- The Presidents and Chief Executive Officers of the CNRS, the National Research Institute for Agriculture, Food and Environment (INRAE), the National Institute for Research in Computer Science and Control (Inria), the National Institute of Health and Medical Research (Inserm) and the Chief Administrative Officer of the Alternative Energies and Atomic Energy Commission (CEA);
+- The Presidents and Chief Executive Officers of the French National Center for Scientific Research (CNRS), the National Research Institute for Agriculture, Food and Environment (INRAE), the National Institute for Research in Computer Science and Control (Inria), the National Institute of Health and Medical Research (Inserm) and the Chief Administrative Officer of the Alternative Energies and Atomic Energy Commission (CEA);

 - The President and Vice-President of the Unified Consortium of Higher Education and Research Organizations for Access to Digital Publications (Couperin);

-- The President and Chief Executive Officer of the National Research Agency (ANR);
+- The President and Chief Executive Officer of the French National Research Agency (ANR);

 - The President of the High Council for Evaluation of Research and Higher Education (Hcéres)